 S-Corp or C-Corp: If your business is a C-Corp, then all owners and employees should be on the payroll and appear on the quarterly unemployment report filed with the Texas Workforce Commission (TWC).
 You’ll need to submit a copy of the TWC report.
 If you have new employees who were not on the report for the most recent quarter, then you’ll need to submit a W-4 and a copy of the most recent payroll for those employees.

-If your business is an S-Corp, then the owners may be on the TWC report (in which case the requirements are the same as for an S-Corp), or the owners might be taking a draw.
+If your business is an S-Corp, then the owners may be on the TWC report (in which case the requirements are the same as for an C-Corp), or the owners might be taking a draw.
 If the owners are taking a draw and are not on the quarterly unemployment report, then the carrier will require company paperwork listing all of the owners.
 Additionally, the insurance carrier will require at least one W-2 employee who was on payroll for most of the business days during the preceding calendar year.
 If it is a newly formed company, then most insurers will accept a copy of the W-4 and the employee’s first payroll stub showing federal income tax and FICA withholdings.

 The Fine Print

 Here are a few things to keep in mind:

 - First, we are not CPAs and the above information is not meant to be tax advice.
 Rather, the information provided is based on our years of experience working with hundreds of small employers and multiple small group insurance companies across the state of Texas.

 - Second, each insurer interprets the law a little differently, so just because one insurance carrier accepts a two-person husband & wife group doesn’t mean another will.